A Static Analysis of Popular C Packages in Linux: Discussion

-On a related note, the CWE framework might also allow to pursue the earlier point about documentation onward.
+alongside integration to other tools and frameworks, better documentation is what many developers hope for from static analyzers~\cite{Yeboah24}.
+To this end, the CWE framework might also allow to improve documentation.
 In particular, the framework contains also many so-called views, which are CWE groupings for different topics and tasks, such as root cause analysis and attack scenarios.
 There is also an existing view for secure coding with the C language~\cite{MITRE24b}.
 Thus, it might be interesting to evaluate how well this view or some other view corresponds with the CTW-based CWEs from the GCC's static analyzer.
 The work could be extended also to CWEs typically found via fuzzing and other software testing techniques.
 Alternatively: to help developers using static analyzers, it might be reasonable to develop a new view specifically for CWEs typically found via static analysis.